nyCloud/stack_edit_notes/Cpp/CMake Notes.md

 if(USE_MYMATH)
 	add_subdirectory(MathFunctions)
 	list(APPEND EXTRA_LIBS MathFunctions)
-	# There is  no need to add extra includes if target include directories is added in th
+	# There is  no need to add extra includes if target include directories is added in the library
 	# list(APPEND EXTRA_INCLUDES "${PROJECT_SOURCE_DIR}/MathFunctions")
 endif()